mattpr/imageproxy/README.md

 path and may be URL encoded.
 For example, `http://localhost/200/https://willnorris.com/logo.jpg`.

-In order to [optimize caching][], it is recommended that URLs not contain query strings.
+If remote image URLs contain query strings, it is recommended to URL-encode them when passing to imageproxy in order to [optimize caching][].

 [optimize caching]: http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/